awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 1. On the **Configure stack options page**, choose **Next**\.

-1. On the **Review custom\-vpc** page, do the following:
+1. On the **Review custom\-vpc** page, choose **Submit**\.

-   1. Select the ****I acknowledge that AWS CloudFormation might create IAM resources with custom names**** check box\.

-   1. Choose **Submit**\.

-   CloudFormation configures your VPC\.
+   CloudFormation configures your private VPC\.
+In the left panel, when **custom\-vpc** shows **CREATE\_COMPLETE**, proceed to the next step\.

+1. In the left panel, choose **custom\-vpc**\.
+In the right panel, do the following:

+   1. Choose **Stack info**\.
+Your stack has an ID in the format **arn:aws:cloudformation:*region*:*account\-no*:stack/custom\-vpc/*identifier***\.

+   1. Choose **Resources**\.
+You should see a subnet group named **rds\-custom\-private** and several VPC endpoints that use the naming format **vpce\-*string***\.
+Each endpoint corresponds to an AWS service that RDS Custom needs to communicate with\.

+   1. Choose **Parameters**\.
+You should see the private subnets, private VPC, and the route table that you specified when you created the stack\.
+When you create a DB instance, you need to supply the VPC ID and subnet group\.

 ### Create your IAM role and instance profile manually<a name="custom-setup-orcl.iam"></a>

-To use RDS Custom, you create an IAM instance profile named `AWSRDSCustomInstanceProfileForRdsCustomInstance`\.
-You also create the IAM role `AWSRDSCustomInstanceRoleForRdsCustomInstance` for the instance profile\.
-You then add `AWSRDSCustomInstanceRoleForRdsCustomInstance` to your instance profile\.
+For manual setup, you create an IAM instance profile named `AWSRDSCustomInstanceProfile-region`, where *region* is the AWS Region where you plan to deploy your DB instances\.
+You also create the IAM role `AWSRDSCustomInstanceRole-region` for the instance profile\.
+You then add this role to your instance profile\.

 The following section explains how to perform the task without using CloudFormation\.

 **To create the RDS Custom instance profile and add the necessary role to it**

-1. Create the IAM role named `AWSRDSCustomInstanceRoleForRdsCustomInstance` with a trust policy that Amazon EC2 can use to assume this role\.
+1. Create the IAM role that uses the naming format `AWSRDSCustomInstanceRole-region` with a trust policy that Amazon EC2 can use to assume this role\.

-1. Add an access policy to `AWSRDSCustomInstanceRoleForRdsCustomInstance`\.
+1. Add an access policy to `AWSRDSCustomInstanceRole-region`\.

-1. Create an IAM instance profile for RDS Custom named `AWSRDSCustomInstanceProfileForRdsCustomInstance`\.
+1. Create an IAM instance profile for RDS Custom that uses the naming format `AWSRDSCustomInstanceProfile-region`\.

-1. Add the `AWSRDSCustomInstanceRoleForRdsCustomInstance` IAM role to the instance profile\.
+1. Add the `AWSRDSCustomInstanceRole-region` IAM role to the instance profile\.

 #### Step 1: Create the role AWSRDSCustomInstanceRoleForRdsCustomInstance<a name="custom-setup-orcl.iam.create-role"></a>

-The following example creates the role `AWSRDSCustomInstanceRoleForRdsCustomInstance`\.
+In this step, you create the role using the naming format `AWSRDSCustomInstanceRole-region`\.
 Using the trust policy, Amazon EC2 can assume the role\.
+The following example assumes that you have set the environment variable `$REGION` to the AWS Region in which you want to create your DB instance\.

 ```
 aws iam create-role \
-  --role-name AWSRDSCustomInstanceRoleForRdsCustomInstance \
+  --role-name AWSRDSCustomInstanceRole-$REGION \
   --assume-role-policy-document '{
     "Version": "2012-10-17",
       "Statement": [